lihongxun945/light7-cn/README.md

 Please clone this repo and compile by yourself.
 The `master` branch contains only source file, You can clone and change to `build` branch to get all compiled files under `dist/`.

+# Install Grunt

+- Install `grunt` first, see [Grunt](http://gruntjs.com/) for how to install and use grunt, if you have never used grunt before.
+- Then, run `npm install` under the root dir of this repo.
+This command will install the nodejs packages required by grunt.
+- Now, you can run `grunt` to compile the source file.

 # Grunt

 exec `grunt` to compile all source file, and the compiled file is in `dist` dir.